Nth-iteration-labs/streamingbandit/README.md

 ================

 When everything is configured, run Redis via the terminal (redis-server).
-Then you can start streampy via the terminal (python streampy).
+Then you can start streamingbandit via the terminal (python streamingbandit).

 To-do list
 ==========